Hi All,

 2. The dam boards at the Bailey Rd bridge will come out right after Columbus/Indigenous People’s Day.
 The lake level is still relatively high but may lower when the boards are removed.

 3. NH Lakes has some great guidance about not putting leaves, leaf litter, cut grass and other ‘natural’ debris into the lake as it degrades water quality.
-More specific information is at this link
+More specific information is at this link.

 4. There is no nice way to dispatch those pesky mice and rodents that like to invade our homes, particularly during the colder months.
 It would be best if we don’t use rodent poisons and use some other method (a quick google search will identify a number of methods).
 We have an abundance of natural rodent predators at the lake (owls, foxes, eagles, hawks, bobcats, racoons) who can be easily poisoned by consuming rodents who have ingested the poison.
 Please be thoughtful in helping to maintain a safe environment for our wildlife while you winterize.